flaviamihaela/temperature_sensor_packetizer/README.md

 1. Clone the repository to your local machine.

-2. Navigate to the task directory.
+2. Navigate to the Starter_project directory and copy A2_data.c.

 3. Set target and toolchain: